epinio/epinio/docs/user/explanations/advanced.md

 [Upstream documentation](https://cert-manager.io/docs/)

-The Cert manager component is deployed by Epinio and use to generate and renew the various Certificates needed in order to serve the various accessible endpoints over TLS (e.g. the Epinio API server).
+The Cert manager component is deployed by Epinio and used to generate and renew the various Certificates needed in order to serve the various accessible endpoints over TLS (e.g. the Epinio API server).

-Epinio supports various options when it comes to certificate issuers (let's encrypt, private CA, brings your own CA, self signed certs).
+Epinio supports various options when it comes to certificate issuers (let's encrypt, private CA, bring your own CA, self signed certs).
 Cert Manager simplifies the way we handle the various different certificate issuers within Epinio.

 You can read more about certificate issuers here: [certificate issuers documentation](../howtos/certificate_issuers.md)